 In the Group field, select the EventSource group to which this EventSource will be assigned.
 If no group is specified, the EventSource will be placed in the default “@ungrouped” group.
 If you specify a group name that doesn’t exist, that group will be created.

 Collector attributes are only required for Log File and Script EventSources.
 These attributes exist to provide additional detail on how custom events will be accessed.
 See Log File Monitoring and Script EventSources respectively for more information on setting Collector attributes.

 If you add filters, events must meet the filter criteria in order to be detected and alerted on.
 Available filtering options will change depending on your EventSource type; see the support article dedicated to the EventSource type you are creating for more details on filtering events.

 LogicMonitor supports IN filters for EventSources, which allow you to include a list of individual events (e.g. IN 1 | 3 | 23).
 We also include an equivalent operator NOT IN for excluding a specific set of events (e.g. NOT IN 2 | 34 | 25).

 As you’re defining filters, you can use the Test Event Logging button to perform test runs of your Log File, SNMP Trap, Syslog, and Windows Event Log EventSources to ensure events are being filtered and captured as you intended.
 You can also use the testing capability before any filters are defined in order to return all messages from a device and use this information to determine the parameter values that should be filtered on.
-(This test feature requires Collector version EA28.400 or higher.)
+This test feature requires Collector version 28.400 or a higher numbered version.
 See Testing EventSources for more information on testing EventSources.